-Being located close to the eastern rim of atoll, the reef is exposed to Indian Ocean waves approaching from the NE.
-There will be a constant presence of swells in the area peaking around December and February.
+Being located close to the western rim of atoll, the reef is exposed to Indian Ocean swells approaching from the SW.
+There will be a constant presence of swells in the area peaking around June and July.

-Waves generated from abnormal events could also travel against the predominant swell propagation patterns (Goda, 1998), causing flooding on the eastern and southern islands of tide in a 500 year return period (UNDP, 2006).
-Isdhoo is also subjected to rough waves during NE monsoon on the eastern rim.
+Waves generated from abnormal events could also travel against the predominant swell propagation patterns (Goda, 1998), causing flooding on the eastern and southern islands of Maldives (UNDP, 2009).